 Students in Crisis

-We provide onsite emergent services on Monday through Friday from 1 – 4 pm.
-You may walk in or call our office between those hours at 513-556-0648, to let us know that you need to see someone immediately.
+We provide onsite emergent services, Monday through Friday from 8:30 am – 5:00 pm.
+Please call our office between those hours at 513-556-0648, to let us know that you need to see someone immediately.

 Sexual Assault Support Helpline

 Provides on- and off-campus resources for gender-based violence and sexual assault support.
 Evenings, weekends, and other times when we are closed, you may call our direct number at 513-556-0648 and press 1, to speak with a counselor 24/7.